Agoric/agoric-sdk/packages/zoe/README.md

 # Crank

-After the first incarnation, `prepare` must return in one crank.
-Therefore any remote calls must only be during the initial incaranation.
-During subsequent upgrades, `prepare` should be using a value that it stashed away in the baggage.
+For the first incarnation, `prepare` is allowed to return a promise that takes more than one crank to settle (e.g., because it depends upon the results of remote calls).
+But in later incarnations, `prepare` must settle in one crank.
+Therefore such necessary values should be stashed in the baggage by earlier incarnations.
-The `provideAll` function in contract support is designed to help.
+The `provideAll` function in contract support is designed to support this.

 The reason is that all vats must be able to finish their upgrade without contacting other vats.
 There might be messages queued inbound to the vat being